Marco Molla

-Marco Molla (Marko Molla, /sq/; born 19 June 2002) is a professional footballer who plays as a goalkeeper, currently a free agent.
+Marco Molla (Marko Molla, /sq/; born 19 June 2002) is a professional footballer who plays as a goalkeeper for Albanian Kategoria e Dytë club Besëlidhja Lezhë.

 Molla began his youth career with Prato before joining Bologna in 2018, later spending a season on loan with Imolese and a brief spell at Laçi in the Kategoria Superiore.

 Originally part of Albania's youth setups, Molla represented Italy at under-17 and under-18 levels in a few matches before returning to play for Albania's under-21 national team.
 He has since been called up to the senior national team but has yet to make his full international debut.

 Club career

 Early and youth career

 Molla began playing football at local club Sesto, initially as a centre-back, before being converted into a goalkeeper on the advice of his youth coach, who recognised his physical and technical potential.
 At around the age of 12, he joined Prato, where he continued his development and impressed at youth level, notably reaching the under-17 national final.
 His performances attracted the attention of Bologna, which signed him in the summer of 2018.
 Molla quickly adapted to his new surroundings, joining the club's youth setup and living in the team's training residence, where he established himself as one of the most promising young goalkeepers in the academy.